-AP Physics 1 requires successful completion of high school geometry and concurrent or prior enrollment in Algebra II or an equivalent course.
+AP Physics 1 requires successful completion of high school geometry and concurrent or prior enrollment in Algebra 2 or an equivalent course.
 Some schools may require Algebra 2 or Pre-calculus as a prerequisite.
 While trigonometry is needed for specific questions, these topics are typically covered in the course or a concurrent math course.
 The course focuses on developing mathematical reasoning and critical thinking, often through real-life physical applications, making it one of the more practical AP courses.

 In addition to standard classroom lectures, you will engage in lab work, which constitutes 25% of the instructional time.
 This hands-on experience is essential for understanding fundamental concepts through observation, data collection, and analysis.